 Four Questions to define your personal brand

-- How do you define yourself, by where in the marketplace you see yourself having the biggest impact?
+- First, how do you define yourself, by where in the marketplace you see yourself having the biggest impact?

-- What is the primary benefit you provide your target, whether they are potential prospects?
+- Next, what is the primary benefit you provide your target, whether they are potential prospects?

-- What is the secondary benefit you provide your target, whether they are potential prospects?
+- Then, what is the secondary benefit you provide your target, whether they are potential prospects?

-- What is the expected result you deliver, that matches up to your target’s potential goals?
+- Finally, what is the expected result you deliver, that matches up to your target’s potential goals?